rehive/docs-portal/content/platform/ledger/transactions.md

 Transaction collections can be created by both admin users and end-users.
 However, transaction collections created by end-users are subject to the same rules as normal transactions.

 <aside class="notice">
-	Please take a look at the <a href="https://rehive-platform.redoc.ly/tag/transaction-collections" target="_blank">API reference</a> for further details on the transaction collection endpoints.
+	Please take a look at the <a href="https://api.rehive.com/?api=rehive-platform-api#tag/transaction-collections/GET/3/transaction-collections/" target="_blank">API reference</a> for further details on the transaction collection endpoints.
 </aside>

 ### Transaction transitions

 Sometimes, when building more complex flows using the Platform, it can be useful to access or manage the individual transaction transitions that occured on each transaction.
-The platform provides access to a transition resource that can be utilized in these scenarios.
+The platform provides admin access to a transition resource that can be utilized in these scenarios.

 <aside class="notice">
-	Please take a look at the <a href="https://rehive-platform-admin.redoc.ly/tag/transaction-transitions" target="_blank">API reference</a> for further details on the transaction transition endpoints.
+	Please take a look at the <a href="https://api.rehive.com/?api=rehive-platform-admin-api#tag/transaction-transitions/GET/3/admin/transaction-transitions/" target="_blank">API reference</a> for further details on the transaction transition endpoints.
 </aside>